microsoft/service-fabric-cli/src/README.rst

 Unreleased
 -----
-- Adding app health policies param for config upgrade that are available in service fabric runtime 6.3 (#92)
+- Add application health policies parameter for config upgrade, which are available in Service Fabric runtime 6.3 (#92)

 5.0.0
 -----